ignite/modules/README.md

 - [`mint`](x/mint): this module is an enhanced version of [Cosmos SDK `mint` module](https://docs.cosmos.network/master/modules/mint/) where developers can use the minted coins from inflations for specific purposes other than staking rewards.

+- [`fundraising`](x/fundraising): This module is a Cosmos SDK module that serves the fundraising feature that provides an opportunity for new projects to onboard into the Cosmos ecosystem.
+The fundraising module allows projects to raise funds and increase their brand awareness before launching their projects.

 ## Testing

 The repository comes with a sample Cosmos SDK app to test the different module features.